YNNEKUW/DLHLP_HW4-3/README.md

 ```
 python ./examples/run_squad.py --fp16
 ```
-when training to acclerate and reduce the memory usage, yet this is optional.
+when training so as to acclerate and reduce the memory usage.